-Gary M. Philbin Chief Operating Officer Dollar Tree, Inc. Mr. Philbin, age 56, became Chief Operating Officer in March 2007.
+Gary M. Philbin

+President and Chief Operating Officer Dollar Tree, Inc.

+Mr. Philbin, age 57, became President in 2013 and has been the Chief Operating Officer since March 2007.
 He previously served as our Senior Vice President of Stores since December 2001.
 He joined Dollar Tree after a thirty year career in the retail grocery industry.
 This included serving as the Chief Executive Officer, President and Chief Merchandising Officer of Grand Union from 1997 through the year of the company's sale in 2000.
 Prior to Grand Union, he held senior executive level positions with SuperValu from 1996 to 1997, and A&P, from 1993 to 1996.
 In his career, Mr. Philbin held roles in both merchandising and operations at the corporate level.
 His career started with the Kroger Company where he held increasing positions of responsibility over a twenty year career.